flokleiser/IADMethods_Blog/docs/Lesson-2.md

 >designing by orchestrating the interaction with ensembles of more or less autonomous components"
 >

->[!abstract]- abstract ""Design Ethnography?" & "Field Research""
+>[!abstract]- ""Design Ethnography?" & "Field Research""
 >
 >[nova.pdf](texts/week2/week2_nova.pdf)
 >